USEPA/AMET/docs/AMET_Install_Guide_v13.md

 If the directory where AMET is installed has limited space, we suggest that you move the entire directory structure under **$AMETBASE/obs/MET** (point and LDAD) to another directory with larger capacity, and then create symbolic links from the location that contains the AMET installation to the new location.
 For the model datasets we have provided, the MADIS observational data that will be dynamically downloaded is on the order of about `1.0 GB` uncompressed.
 AMET does allow the data to be stored in compressed format, which reduces the size to 109 MB, but the data need to b decompressed before they can be used in AMET.

-**Air quality observational data** (32 KB uncompressed; 0.2KB compressed):  We provided data from several networks to use for testing the AMET installation:
+**Air quality observational data**:  We provided data from several networks to use for testing the AMET installation:

 *North America*
 * Air Quality System (AQS) network
 * Clean Air Status and Trends Network (CASTNET)
 * Interagency Monitoring of Protected Visual Environments (IMPROVE)
 * Chemical Speciation Network (CSN)
-* Mercury Deposition Network (MDN)
 * National Atmospheric Deposition Program (NADP) network
 * SouthEastern Aerosol Research and Characterization Study (SEARCH)
 * Ammonia Monitoring Network (AMON)
-* Atmospheric Integrated Research Monitoring Network (AIRMON)
-* National Air Pollution Surveillance Program (NAPS) (speciated measurements from Canada)
-* Canadian Air and Precipitation Monitoring Network (CAPMON)

 *Global/Europe*
 * Aerosol Robotic Network (AERONET)
 * Regional and global analysis of CO2, water vapor and energy (FLUXNET)
-* TOXICS

 A brief description of data from each of these networks is provided in the AMET User’s Guide included in this release.
 Refer to the respective web sites for additional information on these datasets, monitoring protocols, updates, etc. The observational datasets have been preprocessed and reformatted (in some instances from their original sources) for access by AMET.
 We have also provided the monitoring station locations in a set of .csv files in the subdirectory **$AMETBASE/obs/AQ/site\_lists**.
 The site lists are an important set of metadata files that allow AMET to match modeled and observed data at the available locations from each network, and is critical to the database loading.

  Please see the *Atmospheric Model Evaluation Tool (AMET) User’s Guide*  for instructions on how to load new data, configure and create plots.

+ #### Benchmark output data

+ Example output plots are also included in the test data tar files for the MET and AQ projects.
+These plots will be extracted to **$AMETBASE/output/metExample_baseline/** and **$AMETBASE/output/aqExample_baseline/** respectively.
+These plots can be used to confirm that the AMET test case is working properly for the data provided.

 ----